 Regardless of which side bay you use, you will need to drill a hole in the floor of that box to connect power to the battery box, led wires and antenna.
 All of the Heavy Duty LED strips include a 3' power lead.
 Most of the strips will need to have additional power lead cable added which we include in the kit.
 Where possible, we recommend connecting all of LED strips in similar locations together and then running one feeder cable back to the LED controller.
 Doing so reduces the total number of power leads coming back to the LED controller.
 We will typically segment the truck into 3 or 4 sections and run one feeder cable to each location which connects to all of the LED strips in that area.
 Those segments are the Front, Passenger's Side (cab/sleeper area), Rear (all led strips behind the sleeper) and Driver's Side.
 Since this light kit only has one LED strip under the front bumper, you can combine that LED strip with the driver's side led strips which will make a total of 3 led group segments.
-See wiring plan diagram on the next page.
+See wiring plan example diagram on the next page.
+Your wiring plan may differ based on the number and placement of LED strips you ordered.
+For illustration purposes only.

 Not to Scale.
 Drawing for illustrating approximate mounting locations only.
+Your configuration will vary based on the number of LED segments, lengths and mounting locations you choose.